 - Watching the Swifts flying at Chapman Elementary Chimney – every September Vaux swifts migrate and stop at the Chapman Elementary chimney in NW Portland.
 You can gather and watch as the fly and swoop into the chimney at dusk.

-- Portland Polish Festival – 2021 TBD (usually the third weekend of September) in North Portland celebrating Polish culture and traditions.
+- Portland Polish Festival – 2021 Postponed (usually the third weekend of September) in North Portland celebrating Polish culture and traditions.

 - Feast Portland – Smaller version for 2021.
 Back in 2022.
 Usually mid September brings Portland’s food festival Feast PDX celebrating all things amazing food and drinks.